There are thought to be 3 main theories of humour.

 Exaggeration to absurd extremes

 - Stuck by Oliver Jeffers is an excellent example.
 There’s no way all those things would get stuck in a tree.
 Jeffers knows how to take a joke to its conclusion.
+This book is a masterclass in hyperbole.

 - The Biggest Sandwich Ever features a massive sandwich followed by a massive dessert — everything in carnivalesque oversize.